top of page

 Masters of Social Work Intern

-My experience in both behavioral therapy and case coordination allows me to approach each client with a holistic, compassionate perspective.
-I strive to create a safe, supportive environment where clients feel empowered to reflect, grow, and build effective strategies for positive change.
+Across settings, my work in behavioral therapy and case coordination has taught me to approach each client with a holistic, compassionate perspective.
+I strive to create a safe, grounding space where clients feel seen, supported, and empowered to reflect, grow, and build meaningful strategies for positive change.
+Rooted in empathy, respect, and collaboration, my therapeutic approach is client-centered and strengths-based.
+I am committed to walking alongside individuals on their unique paths to healing, resilience, and overall well-being.

 Marriage and Family Therapist Intern